vuejs/vuex/docs/en/state.md

 }
 ```

-We can also pass a string array to `mapState` when the name of mapped computed property is same as state sub tree name.
+We can also pass a string array to `mapState` when the name of a mapped computed property is same as a state sub tree name.

 ``` js
 computed: mapState([